Import and Export of Investigational Devices

 Non-tier one countries

 Export under 801(e)(2) of the FD&C Act.
-Medical devices for investigational use to countries other than those identified above requires that the device meet the requirements of 801(e) of the act.
+Export of medical devices for investigational use to countries other than those identified above requires that the device meet the requirements of 801(e) of the act.
 That is, the device must meet the requirements of 801(e)(1) of the act (noted above) and the exportation must be authorized by the FDA.
 The exporter must submit information to FDA that would enable the agency to determine that exportation is not contrary to the public health or safety and that the foreign country approves of the exportation.

 In order for FDA to make the determination that export is not contrary to the public health and safety, manufacturers are required to submit with their export requests basic data regarding the safety of the device.